Search-and-Fetch with 2 Robots on a Disk: Wireless and Face-to-Face Communication Models: Introduction

-We introduce the study of a new distributed problem on {\em searching and fetching} called {\em treasure evacuation}.
+We introduce the study of a distributed problem on {\em searching and fetching} called {\em treasure evacuation}.
 Two robots are placed at the center of a unit disk, while an exit and a treasure lie at unknown positions on the perimeter of the disk.
-Robots search with maximum speed $1$, and they detect an interesting point (either the treasure or the exit) only if they pass over it.
+Robots search with maximum speed $1$, and they detect a point of interest (either the treasure or the exit) only if they pass over it.
 The exit is immobile, while the treasure can be carried by any of the robots.
-The goal of the search is for at least one of the robots to bring (fetch) the treasure to the exit, i.e. evacuate the treasure, in the minimum possible completion time.
-The robots do not have to evacuate, rather they only need to co-operate, possibly by sharing information, so as to learn the locations of the interesting points and bring the treasure to the exit.
-Contrary to previous work, this is the first time an explicit ordering on the tasks to be performed is imposed (first the treasure, then the exit).
+The goal of the search is for at least one of the robots to bring (fetch) the treasure to the exit, \textit{i.e.} evacuate the treasure, in the minimum possible completion time.
+The robots do not have to evacuate, they only need to co-operate, possibly by sharing information, so as to learn the locations of the points of interest and bring the treasure to the exit.
+Contrary to previous work, this is the first time an explicit ordering on the tasks to be performed is imposed on two moving robots.
 This makes the problem inherently different in nature and more difficult than similarly looking results.

-Finding an optimal algorithm turns out to be a challenging task even when the robots have some knowledge, e.g., the arc-distance $\dist$ between the exit and the treasure.
+Special to our problem is also the underlying advice-model we consider, \textit{i.e.} that even though the locations of the exit and the treasure are unknown, their distance is known and is considered part of the input.
+Interestingly, finding an optimal algorithm turns out to be a challenging task even when the robots have this knowledge.
 We propose treasure-evacuation protocols in two communication models.
 In the {\em wireless} model robots exchange information instantaneously and at will, while in the {\em face-to-face} model information can be exchanged only if the robots meet.
-We aim at incorporating this knowledge into our algorithm designs.
+We aim at incorporating the knowledge of the exact distance between the exit and the treasure into our algorithm designs.
 We offer algorithmic techniques such as planning ahead, timing according to the explicit task ordering, and retrieval of unknown information through inference and not communication.